 There is no such thing if you are true Memphis native.
 I can eat some form of BBQ every single day – from bbq chicken, ribs, hot links to bbq nachos.
 Whether you are at a cookout or one of the 15 BBQ restaurants I will feature each person prepares barbecue in their unique way which makes each dish tastes completely different every time you eat bbq.

-There are more than 117 barbecue restaurants in Memphis and out of those, not one made Travel and Leisure’s list of Best BBQ Spots in the U.S. Memphis is best known for it’s slow-cooked ribs (either served “dry” or “wet”) and our slow-smoked pork shoulder barbecue sandwiches.
+Out of the 117 barbecue restaurants in Memphis not one made Travel and Leisure’s list of Best BBQ Spots in the U.S. even though Memphis is best known for it’s slow-cooked ribs (either served “dry” or “wet”) and our slow-smoked pork shoulder barbecue sandwiches.

 Travel and Leisure’s list included Arizona, Nevada, California, Idaho, and Washington!
-What kinda Mayo loving, unseasoned BBQ, Avacado toast eating, rhythmically challenged, bitter deviled egg munching list is this?
+What kinda Mayo loving, unseasoned BBQ, Avocado toast eating, rhythmically challenged, bitter deviled egg munching list is this?